IPP Policy Brief n°45 - September 2019Female Role Models: are they effective at encouraging girls to study science?

 Promoting women’s access to jobs and functions traditionally reserved for men can in part be done through coercive measures such as quota policies.
 However, to ensure diversity over the long term and in healthy conditions, we must first eliminate the gendered stereotypes that describe certain trades and professions as more suitable for men or for women.
 The work of the IPP disrupts such received ideas, showing that the feminisation of firms and their management has positive effects on well-being at work and is in no case associated with reduced economic performance.
 Being proactive at the moment when individuals are making decisive choices about their career direction can also be effective.

-Presentations by women scientists to lycée students increases by 30% the number of girls who enrol in scientific preparatory courses
+Interventions by women scientists to highschool students increases by 30% the share of girls who enrol in selective scientific courses

 Awareness-raising steps taken over the course of a pupil’s schooling significantly reduce the prevalence of stereotypes associated with women and encourage young women to pursue scientific careers.
-A presentation by a woman scientist to senior high school students increases by 30% the number of girls who enrol in a scientific preparatory class the following year.
+An intervention by a woman scientist to senior high school students increases by 30% the share of girls who enrol in selective scientific courses the following year.
 Finally, if reforming certain elements of our taxation/social security system is required in order to establish gender equality then designing policies that aim to reduce ex ante career hazards (increasing childcare places, extending paternity leave, and the like) is probably more effective than those that introduce ex post compensation measures (such as supplementary pension benefits).

-Note: The graph compares student perceptions of gender differences in the sciences in the 2015-16 school year – by class (1st year of General and Technological senior high school and the final year of Scientific lycée) and by gender.
-The horizontal bars indicate the percentage of pupils in classes that did not invite a woman scientist to lecture, which confirms the assertion made earlier.
+Note: The graph compares student perceptions of gender differences in the sciences in the 2015-16 school year – by class (Grade 10 or Grade 12 Science track) and by gender.
+The horizontal bars indicate the proportion of pupils who say they agree with the statement concerned in classes that did not receive the intervention of a woman scientist.
 The dots indicate the percentages seen in the classes that were visited by a young woman scientist.
 The impact of the programme is measured by the difference between the averages observed in the visited classes and the control classes.
 The confidence intervals of 95% are represented by horizontal T-shape bars.

 Source: Study by questionnaire conducted in 2016 as part of the evaluation of the “For Girls in Science” programme.